opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 Step 1: Setting the Server URL
 ------------------------------

-The first thing you should do is to set the server URL.
-To do that, find the property org.opencastproject.server.url in your custom.properties configuration file.
-This key is set to http://localhost:8080 by default.
-That will only allow access from the local machine.
-You should change this if your server should be accessible within a network.
-Set it to your domain name or IP address like:
+By default, only connections from the local machine are accepted by Opencast.
+You want to change this if the system should be accessible within a network.

+First, find the property `org.opencastproject.server.url` in your `custom.properties` configuration file and set it to your own domain name:

     org.opencastproject.server.url=http://example.com:8080

-*Note:* This value will be written to all generated mediapackages and thus cannot be changed for already generated media afterwards.
+*Note:* This value will be written to all generated mediapackages and thus cannot be changed easily for already processed media.
 At least not without an extra amount of work involving modifications to the database.
-So think about this setting for a minute.
+That is why you should think about this setting carefully.

+Second, adjust the binding address and port in `org.ops4j.pax.web.cfg`.
+The binding address can be set to `0.0.0.0` for general network access.
+The port should either fit the server URL or the settings of a proxy server, if one is used.
+The properties to modify are:

+    org.ops4j.pax.web.listening.addresses=127.0.0.1
+    org.osgi.service.http.port=8080

 Step 2: Setting the Login Details